H256/gunbot-monitor/README.md

 ### usage:

-- the webserver and socket will run on port 3088
+- the webserver will run on port 3090 and websocket will run on port 3088
 - change `host` in `./web/public/index.html` according to the host you would use...
 - shell into `./src` and run `node index` followed by your parameters you would set.
 - the developer VueJS application ist located in `./web/gunmon-vue`